FactSquared/acoustic-classification-segmentation/README.md

 # Bill Notes on This Fork
 Specific detection of applause and laughter has come up in the past.
 I've been using a Torch event classifier from 2017, and played with a newer filter from ffmeg.
-But both are slow (4-6x realtim) and not great.
+But both are slow (4-6x realtime) and not great.
 I've tested this on a State of the Union library and it's pretty damn perfect, and runs 30x realtime.
 Model is simple and fast for applause and I've tested with laughter.
 For one-trick analysis, found performance and accuracy to be excellent.

 Note: this was on a nuclear CPU, but no GPU.
 Also note: I still mostly hate Tensor, but I'll take it.